 - Place the 8 Catan chits on the marked coastlines. - Place the 6 harbor tokens, with their reverse sides facing up, on the marked spots.
-Then turn the tokens over. - Take the 4 topmost cards from the (shuffled) stack of development cards and place them, with their reverse sides facing up, on the spots indicated in the setup.
+Then turn the tokens over. - Take the 4 topmost cards from the (shuffled) stack of Development Cards and place them, with their reverse sides facing up, on the marked spots.